-There is a general consensus regarding two important correlations: The correlation between $CO_2$ emissions and atmospheric $CO_2$ concentration; and the correlation between atmospheric $CO_2$ concentration and temperature anomalies.
+There is a general consensus regarding two important correlations: The correlation between CO_2 emissions and atmospheric CO_2 concentration; and the correlation between atmospheric CO_2 concentration and temperature anomalies.
 We next consider these.

 Figure 1.9 plots the three time series in question.
-The blue line shows the atmospheric concentration of $CO_2$ since 1700, with units measured on the left scale (parts per million).
-As can be seen, atmospheric concentration increased slowly until about 1950, from about
+The blue line shows the atmospheric concentration of CO_2 since 1700, with units measured on the left scale (parts per million).
+As can be seen, atmospheric concentration increased slowly until about 1950, from about 275 parts peer million (ppm) in 1700 to about 310 ppm in 1950.
+After that, we observe an increase at a faster pace.
+By 2010, the level of atmospheric CO_2 concentration has already passed the 400 ppm mark.

-FIGURE 1.9 CO2 emissions, atmospheric CO2 concentration, and temperature anomaly (source: The Economy)
+CO_2 emissions, atmospheric CO_2 concentration, and temperature anomaly (source: The Economy)